lotus-bloom0/odin-recipes/README.md

 It is good practice for creating GitHub repositories, and publish the web projects there.

 This project also allowed for lots of practice using Git to clone, add, commit, and push changes to a repository.

+**Update:**
+2024-04-26 :: Added some simple styling as per the assignment of CSS Foundations The Cascade.